pboin/cancer_notebook/resources.md

   - Details chemo and how it works.
   - Writing is complex and in certain sections.
 Still very interesting.
   - Central thread is the debate between SMT ( somatict mutation theory ) and failures in the body's metabolic system.
+  - A chronology of Warburg, Seyfried, and many others and how their work evolved over time.

 ### Reading Now